 Children are aware of what is happening in the world around them.
 Parents and educators cannot assume that children are unaffected by global events.
-When frightening and violent incidents occur, such as the attacks of September 11, both children and adults may experience a range of emotions including fear, confusion, sadness and anger.
+When frightening or violent incidents occur, such as man-made or natural disasters, both children and adults may experience a range of emotions including fear, confusion, sadness and anger.

 To counteract fear and give reassurance, parents, teachers and day care providers can provide opportunities for children to express how they feel and channel their feelings into positive actions.

 Discussions between adults and children in difficult situations can be an opening for reinforcing family and community values, beliefs and traditions.
-To learn more, take a look at the following advice that was developed by National PTA and the Anti-Defamation League.
+To learn more, take a look at the following advice.

 In order to provide the reassurance and guidance children need, adults should first come to terms with their own feelings.
 Explore and discuss with other adults your own feelings and perceptions.
 Recognize that your past experiences may influence how you look at current situations.

 Be alert to signs of upset in children.
 These signs may include withdrawal, lack of interest, acting out, fear of school or other activities, or anything that deviates from the child’s norm.

 - Listen carefully in order to learn what children know and are thinking.

 - Treat all children’s questions with respect and seriousness; do not “shush,” ignore or dismiss children.

 - Clarify children’s questions so that you can understand what is being asked, what has led to the question and how much information a child wants.